 The Story Behind Patriots Day

-The British controlled the colonies on the eastern side of the United States prior to 1775.
-There were thirteen colonies in all who fought for their right for independence from Great Britain.
+The British controlled the colonies on the eastern side of the United States before 1775.
+There were thirteen colonies in all that fought for their right to independence from Great Britain.

-During this time though in Britain this term had a negative connotation as it meant a disturber of the government.
+During this time though in Britain, this term had a negative connotation as it meant a disturber of the government.

-The start of the American Revolutionary War!
+Start of the American Revolutionary War!

 This was essentially the start of America’s campaign for independence and so for this reason Patriot’s Day is celebrated on the third Monday of April.

 One of the Patriots, Paul Revere, was responsible for informing New York and Philadelphia about the incident now referred to as the Boston Tea Party.

 These Minutemen were civilian colonists who prepared themselves against the British by training to defend their homes.

 His ‘midnight’ ride was also to discuss actions with the Minutemen to help fight against the British.

 What Can You Do On Patriots Day?

 Patriot’s Day is a state holiday in both Massachusetts and Maine.
-The Lexington Historical Society were responsible in 1894 for persuading it to become a holiday.
+The Lexington Historical Society was responsible in 1894 for persuading it to become a holiday.
 It is however not a public holiday in Tennessee.

 Schools will be closed on this day, but it is up to businesses and organizations as to whether they open or close.

 Please be aware that there will be some disruption near sites of re-enactments and sporting events.

-There are guided tours, film screenings, Q&As, a children’s parade and even a re-enactment of Paul Revere’s arrival at Hancock-Clarke House in Lexington after his famous ride.
+There are guided tours, film screenings, Q&As, a children’s parade, and even a re-enactment of Paul Revere’s arrival at Hancock-Clarke House in Lexington after his famous ride.

-The film shows how these men and women love the history and culture behind this in time in American history, as well as what it was life for these people to perform their civic duty and fight for their country.
+The film shows how these men and women love the history and culture behind this time in American history, as well as what it was like for these people to perform their civic duty and fight for their country.

 You can even take part on this special day and ring the bell that warned the local troops that the British were invading.

 The state of Wisconsin does not commemorate Patriot’s Day with a public holiday.
 Schools though will educate their students about the importance of April 19th in American history.

 However, if this date falls on either a Saturday or a Sunday then it will be moved to either a Friday or a Monday.

-Even if you do not live within the states of Maine and Massachusetts, or even Wisconsin and Tennessee I feel that you should know about the importance of this date, April 19th, in American history.
+Even if you do not live within the states of Maine and Massachusetts or even Wisconsin and Tennessee I feel that you should know about the importance of this date, April 19th, in American history.

 I also feel strongly that you should know about your military ancestry.

 You can find out so much from the Ancestry website.
 Here, you can find military records that can answer those questions.

-From this collection you can learn how to track down records and use library systems, as well as information as to how this event affected your ancestors and how to use the Daughters of the Revolution database.
+From this collection, you can learn how to track down records and use library systems, as well as information as to how this event affected your ancestors and how to use the Daughters of the Revolution database.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you a guide as to what Patriots Day is all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.